Paul Stewart (footballer, born 1964): Blackpool

 Stewart started his career as an apprentice with Blackpool, turning professional in October 1981.
 He made his debut for the Seasiders in a home draw with Rochdale on 10 February 1982.
 For the remainder of the season, he alternated between midfield and forward.
-It wasn't until Sam Ellis became manager that Stewart found his true role, at centre-forward.
-In his final season (1986–87) with the Tangerines, he notched-up 21 goals and helped Mark Taylor net fourteen.
+It wasn't until Sam Ellis became manager that Stewart found his true role, at centre-forward, helping Blackpool win promotion from the Fourth Division in 1985.
+In his final season (1986–87) with the Tangerines, he notched-up 21 goals and helped Mark Taylor net 14 goals, although it wasn't enough to mount a Third Division promotion challenge.

 Manchester City

 After over 200 first team appearances, he joined Manchester City in March 1987 for a fee of £200,000, then a welcomed record for hard-up Blackpool, but he was unable to keep City in the First Division.
 On 7 November 1987 he was one of three players, the others being David White and Tony Adcock to score a hat-trick in a 10–1 victory over Huddersfield Town in the Second Division.
+Stewart scored a total of 24 goals for City that season, as they reached the quarter-finals of the FA Cup, but were unable to win promotion back to the First Division, and a move from Maine Road was looking inevitable.

 Tottenham Hotspur

-In total that season, he scored 24 goals for City, but was unable to get them promoted.
-Terry Venables signed him in June 1988 for Tottenham Hotspur, paying £1.7million (a portion of which went to his first club, Blackpool).
+Terry Venables signed Stewart for Tottenham Hotspur in June 1988, paying £1.7million (a portion of which went to his first club, Blackpool).
 At the time it was one of the highest fees paid by an English club, and the highest for a Second Division player.

 Stewart made his debut for Spurs on 1 October 1988, as a substitute in a 2–2 draw at home to Manchester United, missing a stoppage time penalty.
 Bought as a striker and scoring 12 goals in his first league season at White Hart Lane, when his goals dried up, he was successfully converted to a midfield role.
 This came about during a match with Luton at White Hart Lane in December 1990, with Spurs losing Nayim and Pat van den Hauwe to red cards (and Luton being down to ten men), he dropped back and was the most influential player in the match, scoring both goals in a 2–1 win.
 He was part of a Tottenham midfield which also included Nayim, Paul Gascoigne and Paul Allen, backing up the strikeforce of Gary Lineker and Paul Walsh.

 On 5 January 1991, Stewart returned to Bloomfield Road when Tottenham beat Blackpool 1–0 in the Third Round of the FA Cup.
 It was the only time Stewart faced his first club.
 He would go on to score Spurs' first goal in the 1991 FA Cup Final win against Nottingham Forest, and was generally regarded as the Man of the Match.